Climb Gear Reviews Travelogues

 Questions and Answers About indoor rock climbing shoes

-Why shouldn’t I use lace up shoes indoors?
+Can I use lace-up shoes indoors?

 How do I know if my indoor climbing shoes are the right size?